-The exploration in the boundaries of my own systematics and patterns, also extends to my artistry and position as an artist.
-Artworks and patterns often return on new surfaces and for the series Notes To Myself I expanded this to printed media.
-By using a digital canvas I printed the series on high quality art paper in a limited edition of 50 prints.
-The artwork on paper shows every brushstroke, just as the original painting, but due to the material, size and technique it gets a totally different look and feel.
+The exploration in my own painting process, also extends to my artistic practice and position as an artist.
+I react to contradictions I come across in daily life in such a way that it can broaden my perspective and that of the viewer.
+For the series Notes To Myself, I used the painting as an object and I placed it opposite of printed media.
+As a reaction to a question that continuously keeps bothering me: “Why museums are allowed to commercially market their artists, but when an artist makes prints of his paintings it’s not done”.
+By using a digital canvas I printed the series on museum quality art paper in a limited edition of 50 prints.
+The artwork on paper shows every brushstroke, just as the original painting, but due to the material, size and technique it gets a totally different experience.